boboldehampsink/pushnotifications/README.md

 - Able to register platforms and device tokens per app and platform
 - Keeps a history of sent messages
 - Predefine commands to send with the notification payload
+- If you install the [Cronjob Manager Plugin](http://github.com/boboldehampsink/cronjob) you can schedule notifications

 Todo:
 - Add WP8 support